petvajda/solfege/README.md

 # solfege
 Solfege Library in Python.
 Supporting Note and Scale creation.
-Based on base Note can tell all the notes in a major and scale and modes (I-VII).
+Just pass a base Note and the library can tell all the notes in a major scale and modes (I-VII).

 [More Info on Scale and Modes](https://en.wikipedia.org/wiki/Mode_(music))

 Example C Major Scale and D Dorian:

 ```python
 from solfege import Scale